-In some circumstances water spray can momentarily interfere with vision.
-Wear suitable eye protection while operating this watercraft.
+In some circumstances water spray can momentarily interfere with vision which could be hazardous.
+Wear suitable eye protection while operating this water-craft.

 Objects hidden underwater may injure your feet.
 For your protection, Kawasaki recommends that the operator wear foot protection.